Podcast Show Notes Made Easy: A Beginners Guide to Writing

 Episode Title and Description

-Next comes the episode description, this is your chance to give a brief summary of what the episode is about.
+Next comes the episode description, your chance to give a brief summary of what the episode is about.
 Include the main points of discussion, any special guests, and why it's a must-listen for your audience.
 Keep it concise, interesting, and accurate.
-For more help crafting compelling descriptions, take a look at our guide on writing a great podcast episode description.

 Timestamps and Segments